 Islamabad, the capital of Pakistan lies on the Potohar Plateau, one of the earliest sites of human settlements in Asia.
 Together with its twin city, Rawalpindi, it has a population of 4.5 million.
 The word Islamabad means ‘the city of Islam.’
 It has a humid subtropical climate with five seasons.
-It is famous for its overall greenery, peace and cleanliness.
-The places worth seeing in this city include Lok Virsa Museum, Rawal Lake, Faisal Mosque, Pir Sohawa, Islamabad Zoo, Pakistan Museum of National History, the Centaurus Mall, etc. Islamabad is no doubt one of the most beautiful and planned cities and that is why it has been ranked as the second most beautiful capital,” Just behind the Prime Minister secretariat on Constitution avenue is National library of Pakistan, open to public during working hours.
+It is famous for its overall greenery, peace, and cleanliness.
+The places worth seeing in this city include Lok Virsa Museum, Rawal Lake, Faisal Mosque, Pir Sohawa, Islamabad Zoo, Pakistan Museum of National History, the Centaurus Mall, etc. Islamabad is no doubt one of the most beautiful and planned cities and that is why it has been ranked as the second most beautiful capital,” Just behind the Prime Minister secretariat on Constitution avenue is the National Library of Pakistan, open to the public during working hours.

 International Airport Only 45 minutes, and 35 km away from Islamabad International Airport.
 Nestled in the capital of Pakistan and situated in the Pothohar Plateau in the north of the country, the area serves as the crossroads of Punjab and Khyber Pakhtunkhwa, with the Margalla Pass serving as the gateway that links them.
-Ranked as a Gamma world city in 2008, Islamabad and much of Pakistan still remains undiscovered by international travelers.
+Ranked as a Gamma world city in 2008, Islamabad and much of Pakistan still remain undiscovered by international travelers.
 You’ll find the Pakistani people to be warm and welcoming, greeting you with genuine friendliness

-Since the National Library has been established after almost 46 years of independence special efforts are being made to build suitable collection to meet reference and research needs of the country.
-Over the past few years about 200,000 volume have been acquired through purchases, gifts, exchange and legal deposit.
-580 hand written manuscripts and over 10,000 rare books in Urdu, Arabic and Persian have been acquired through the purchase of private collections belongings to Late.
-Dr. M. Abdullah Chughtai, Late Ehsan Danish, Sheikh Muhammad Faazil of Sukkar, Syed Wajih-ud-Din of Faisalabad, Qazi Mahmud-ul-Haq of Lahore, Dr. Gohar Naushahi of Islamabad and Mr. Sarfraz Khan of Rawalpindi.
-Dr. Sabiha Hafeez, Ministry of women Development has donated to National Library 1806volumes from the personal collection of her late father Hafeez Hosiapure.
-In addition to these valuable collections about 3000 microfiches items containing reports of all India Censuses for 1911, 1921, 1931 and 1941 have been added to the collection.
+Since the National Library has been established after almost 46 years of independence special efforts are being made to build suitable collections to meet the reference and research needs of the country.
+Over the past few years, about 200,000 volumes have been acquired through purchases, gifts, exchanges, and legal deposits.
+580 hand-written manuscripts and over 10,000 rare books in Urdu, Arabic, and Persian have been acquired through the purchase of private collections belongings to Late.
+Dr. M. Abdullah Chughtai, Late Ehsan Danish, Sheikh Muhammad Faazil of Sukkar, Syed Wajih-ud-Din of Faisalabad, Qazi Mahmud-ul-Haq of Lahore, Dr. Gohar Naushahi of Islamabad, and Mr. Sarfraz Khan of Rawalpindi.
+Dr. Sabiha Hafeez, Ministry of Women Development has donated to the National Library 1806volumes from the personal collection of her late father Hafeez Hosiapure.
+In addition to these valuable collections about 3000 microfiches items containing reports of all India Censuses for 1911, 1921, 1931, and 1941 have been added to the collection.
 90,000 books have been acquired through purchase and gift.
-National Library has received 55836 books being the National Depository of literary heritage (by ashley at tf).
-Number of bound volumes of newspapers and periodicals is about 40,000.
-National Library also serves as official depository of some international organizations like Asian Development Bank, International Labor organization and UNESCO etc
+National Library has received 55836 books being the National Depository of literary heritage (by Ashley at tf).
+The number of bound volumes of newspapers and periodicals is about 40,000.
+National Library also serves as the official depository of some international organizations like Asian Development Bank, International Labor Organization and UNESCO, etc

-The Library serves as national depository under the provisions of copyright ordinance 1962.
-It is mandatory for every publisher to deliver the best copy of his publication at his own expenses to the National |Library of Pakistan within thirty days from date of its publication under the copyright ordinance 1962 and copyright (amendment) act 1992.
-The main objectives of the depository collection is to preserve all the published materials produced in the country in order to make it available for the use of present as well as future generations.
+The Library serves as a national depository under the provisions of copyright ordinance 1962.
+It is mandatory for every publisher to deliver the best copy of his publication at his own expense to the National |Library of Pakistan within thirty days from the date of its publication under the copyright ordinance 1962 and copyright (amendment) act 1992.
+The main objective of the depository collection is to preserve all the published materials produced in the country in order to make it available for the use of present as well as future generations.
 It is intended to be the principal and the largest treasure house of the country-recorded knowledge.
-Its located near to the Prime Minster office the most beautiful area of the capital of Pakistan.
-Hotels and Shopping centers, Hospitals, Clubs, Mountains and other cultural centre are within 5 to 10 KM from the venue.
+Its located near to the Prime Minister office the most beautiful area of the capital of Pakistan.
+Hotels and Shopping centers, Hospitals, Clubs, Mountains, and other cultural centers are within 5 to 10 KM from the venue.